sobradob/sobradob.github.io/content/blog/pricing_profit_paternalism.md

 ## Starting to advertise

 You are an experienced online marketer, so you connect your performance marketing activities to the backend of your system.
 You feed Facebook and Google information on your occupancy (so that you do not advertise locations that are full).
 You also keep it updated with all purchase information.
-This way the advertising platforms know the lifetime value of each user, ensuring that they acquire the best, most valuable customers for your small business.
+This way the advertising platforms know the lifetime value of each user, ensuring that they acquire the most valuable customers for your small business.

 Business is booming.
 Most short storage operators are not as savvy digital marketers as you are.
 You quickly start turning a profit and filling up your facility.
 Emboldened, you turn to a bank for a mortgage to buy another location.
-The same pattern is repeated, and quickly you end up with multiple venues (and mortgages to match).
+Quickly you end up with multiple venues (and mortgages to match).
 You are now the founder of a medium sized business, employing dozens and serving hundreds of customers.

 ##  Pricing and high lifetime value customers